ys/bonjour/content/bookmarks/2022-03-01-13-53-race-surfing-a-brief-history-with-selema-masekela-in-plain-sight.md

 categories:
 - video
 headImage: https://i.ytimg.com/vi/s6eEzuY-mjA/hqdefault.jpg
-title: 'Race & Surfing: A Brief History With Selema Masekela | IN PLAIN SIGHT'
+title: 'Race & Surfing: A Brief History With Selema Masekela | In Plain Sight'
 description: Surfing’s history – from Africa to Polynesia to the Americas – is one that’s rich, diverse, and incredibly nuanced.
 So much so, that we are only beginning to...